 Like most independent schools, The Bank Street School for Children uses an outside service called TADS (Tuition Aid Data Services) as a trusted third party to help us objectively evaluate a family’s ability to pay tuition.
 TADS analyzes the information you provide on your application and computes a recommended family contribution for tuition.
 The Financial Aid Committee then uses this figure as the basis for calculating the Financial Aid Award for your family.

 *The option to apply for financial aid is only available to applicants for the 4/5s program (Pre-Kindergarten) and above.
 There is no financial aid for applicants to the nursery (3/4s) program.

 Explanation of Application

-Income (Section 3, 4, 5, and 6): Income refers to the pre-tax income from wages, business, or investments.
+Income: Income refers to the pre-tax income from wages, business, or investments.
 The formula considers certain costs against this income in calculating a family’s ability to pay.
 If two parents reside in separate households, the income and expenses of both households are considered in the equation.

-Alimony and Child Support Payments and Day Care and/or Elderly Care Expenses: The formula for determining the family contribution for educational expenditures takes into account certain unusual expenses such as alimony and children support and the care of an aging grandparent.
+Alimony and Child Support Payments and Day Care and/or Elderly Care Expenses: The formula for determining the family contribution for educational expenditures takes into account certain unusual expenses such as alimony and child support and the care of an aging grandparent.

 Contributions to Education: The ability to pay is divided by the number of tuition-paying family members at any elementary school, high school, or college (including adult students), to determine the financial aid award for any one student.

-Divorced, Separated, or Never Married Parents: Financial Aid Awards are based on the family’s ability to pay as demonstrated by the information submitted to TADS.
+Divorced, Separated, or Never Married Parents: Financial Aid awards are based on the family’s ability to pay as demonstrated by the information submitted to TADS.
 Both custodial and non-custodial parents (regardless of legal settlements) who are divorced, separated, or never married are expected to contribute to educational costs and are required to submit an application for Financial Aid.
 In exceptional cases where one parent cannot comply, the custodial parent should submit a written explanation.
 Lack of information from either parent may prevent determination of a Financial Aid Award or significantly affect the tuition amount.